 • Multiple ceiling panels used to light up the garage

-Lights within a group will always apply the same light mode, at the same brightness.
+Lights within a group will always apply the same light mode (or On/off in case of plugs), at the same brightness.
 However, creating a group preserves the randomization within light modes, so that even if your lights are grouped they will not always all play the same color at the same time.
 This helps keep things immersive.

 In other words, if you set a group of light to "Party" at 60% brightness, all of them will use Party at 60%, however, one may very much be in blue while the other one is in yellow.